-And now for a post on one the most commonly searched topics on the Internet: how to become a millionaire.
-Have I got your attention yet?
+And now for a post on one the most commonly searched topics on the web: how to become a millionaire.
 How does one become a millionaire?
 It’s probably one of the most searched questions on the Internet.
-Countless books and articles have been devoted to the topic and there are all sorts of gimmicks out there that claim to have the secret.
+Countless books and articles have been devoted to the topic and there are all sorts of gimmicks out there that claim to have THE secret.

-The truth is that it’s actually quite difficult to achieve.
-Many have worked their entire lives and never even came close to achieving millionaire status.
+The truth is that it’s actually quite difficult to achieve, but by no means impossible.
+Many people have worked their entire lives and never even came close to achieving millionaire status.
 There’s no question that it takes considerable focus, commitment, discipline and time, but with the right plan it is ultimately achievable.
 Here’s how:

 Eliminate All Bad Debt